unoffical-nerd-kingdom/TUGv2.0-developer-build/README.md

 the backers, the players and others of the community that came back to help us, and everyone else that worked on TUG and TUGv2.0, I and others shared this because we were inspired by all the work that was done on it, and how much of a shame no one got to see and play it, well until now!!

 created by INO and the NK team, you can find more information at www.reddit.com/r/tug

+## Contact
+please email the user for any inquires at Redakdal@gmail.com or join our discord :https://discordapp.com/invite/yEujpyX